About the profile areas

 Highett is thought to be named after John Highett, a grazier/drover in 1836 or William Highett, a parliamentarian and local land owner in the 1850s.

 Settlement of the area dates from the mid 1800s, with land used mainly for agricultural purposes.
 Growth took place in the 1880s, spurred by the opening of the railway line.
 Significant residential development occurred from the 1950s, aided by public housing construction and industrial growth.
 The population increased slightly from the early 1990s, a result of new dwellings being added to the area, particularly medium density housing.

 Highett is an established residential area, with some industrial land use.

-Major features of the area include the CSIRO complex, Advantage Road Park, Ashwood Avenue Park, Peterson Street Reserve, Tibrockney Street Park, Train Street Park, the Highett Road strip shopping centre and one school.
+Major features of the area include Advantage Road Park, Ashwood Avenue Park, Lyle Anderson Reserve, Peterson Reserve, Tibrockney Street Park, Train Street Park, Highett Shopping Centre, the Highett railway station and two schools.